October 30, 2022

-By the slenderest thread the organic order of our community is held together these days.
-In much the same way as is the universe, our lives are rapidly expanding.
+By the slenderest thread, the organic order of our community is held together these days.
+In much the same way as the universe, our lives are rapidly expanding.
 As in the solar system, our planets are in constant, rapid, and different motions.
 At every moment it seems as if our community of thirty-eight children could fly apart, hurdling furiously into unknowable space propelled by the centrifugal force of our separate and intense interests.
-Yet with absolute integrity we remain in our communal early elementary orbit, sucked relentlessly together by our need to contend outrageously with one another.
+Yet with absolute integrity, we remain in our communal early elementary orbit, sucked relentlessly together by our need to contend outrageously with one another.
 It is only our love of grace and reason that dignifies the opposition of these two forces with the conventions of civilized behavior.
 Love, imagination, and intelligence are our greatest allies as we do our cosmic dance to the music of the spheres, fueled by the irresistible inner drive of our motivation.
 Yes, by the slenderest thread…, but this is a space-age filament, this Montessori education, and while it is never felt, neither does its fiber ever fail to hold fast.

 Two boys took turns reading with zest and dramatic expression the tale from Shakespeare’s “Midsummer Night’s Dream” to a small group of children, alternating with one another as their voices gave out.
 How well they read this difficult language and how genuinely they enjoyed it!